 ‘Oid’ denotes an oxygen atom

-The ‘oid’ designation is actually quite simple; this ending denotes the occurrence of one or more oxygen atoms in a particular molecule.
+The ‘oid’ designation can be quite simple; this ending often denotes the occurrence of one or more oxygen atoms in a particular molecule.
 In other words, ‘oid’ tells us that a molecule has been oxygenated, and the number of oxygen atoms tells us the degree of this oxygenation.
 For instance, consider the molecules below by chemical formula:

 CANNABINOID: CBD (cannabidiol) – C21H30O2